Genetic Factors of Eating Disorders

-Research is still emerging on the role genetics play in the risk for developing an eating disorder, but current studies suggest a significant portion of risk may be genetic.
-Most studies focus on anorexia nervosa; and genetics studies including bulimia nervosa and binge eating disorder (BED) are more rare.
+Research is still emerging on the role genetics play in the risk of developing an eating disorder, but current studies suggest that a significant portion of the risk may be genetic.1,2 Most studies focus on anorexia nervosa and bulimia nervosa.
+Studies on binge eating disorder (BED) are rare.

 Family History & Genes

 Twin studies are studies that compare identical and fraternal sets of twins to determine liability (an individual's innate tendency to develop a disease).
-Unlike family studies, where genetics are not identical and environment is shared, twin studies provide greater insight — identical twins share the same genes and environment while fraternal twins share the same environment and only 50% of the same genetics, allowing researchers to better separate genetic and environmental risk factors.
+Unlike family studies, where genetics are not When the environment is shared and individuals are identical, twin studies offer deeper insights — identical twins share the same genes and environment while fraternal twins share the same environment and only 50% of the same genetics, allowing researchers to separate genetic and environmental risk factors better.

-Adoption studies are few and far between, with only one recorded adoption study covering eating disorder pathology.
-Adoption studies are valuable, as biological relatives only share genetics with the proband, while the adoptive relatives only share environment.
-In this single study, genetic influences were a significant contributor toward the development of disordered eating while shared environmental factors did no significantly contribute.
+Adoption studies are rare, with only one documented study on eating disorder pathology.
+These studies are valuable because biological relatives only share genetics with the proband, whereas adoptive relatives only share environment.

 Molecular Genetics